Olga Ulturgasheva

 Biography

-Olga Ulturgasheva (PhD; Cambridge) has carried out ethnographic research on childhood and adolescence, narrative and memory, animist and nomadic cosmologies, reindeer herding and hunting, climate change and the latest envrionmental transformations in Siberia and Alaska.
-Since 2006 she has been engaged in a number of international projects exploring human and non-human personhood, youth resilience, climate change and adaptation patterns in Siberia, American Arctic and Amazonia.
+Olga Ulturgasheva (Ph.D.
+Cambridge) is a Senior Lecturer in Social Anthropology.
+For more than a decade she has been engaged in a number of anthropological and cross-disciplinary studies exploring human and non-human personhood, childhood and youth, climate change, resilience, and adaptation patterns in Siberia, the American Arctic, and Amazonia.
 She is an author of Narrating the Future in Siberia: Childhood, Adolescence and Autobiography among the Eveny (Berghahn Books 2012) and co-editor of Animism in Rainforest and Tundra: Personhood, Animals, Plants and Things in Contemporary Amazonia and Siberia (Berghahn 2012).
+Her latest book, Risky Futures: Climate, Geopolitics and Local Realities in the Uncertain Circumpolar North (Berghahn Book 2022) which she edited together with Barbara Bodenhorn, focuses on the latest implications of climate change for our understanding of environmental risk, co-production of knowledge, and cross-disciplinary collaboration.

 Research interests

-Dr Olga Ulturgasheva serves as a Prinicpal Investigator for the NSF-funded international, collaborative research project "Community Adaptations and Knowledge Sharing in Alaska and Siberia" run in collaboration with the University of Alaska Fairbanks (duration: 2015-2021) and the ERC-funded project "Cosmological Visionaries: Shamans, Scientists and Climate Change at the Ethnic Borderlands of China and Russia" run in collaboration with King's College London (duration: 2020-2026) https://cosmogeorussia.com/
+Dr Olga Ulturgasheva served as a Prinicpal Investigator for the NSF-funded international, collaborative research project "Community Adaptations and Knowledge Sharing in Alaska and Siberia" run in collaboration with the University of Alaska Fairbanks (duration: 2015-2021) and now leads Manchester-based team of the project "Cosmological Visionaries: Shamans, Scientists and Climate Change at the Ethnic Borderlands of China and Russia" funded by the ERC Synergy Grant and run in collaboration with King's College London (duration: 2020-2026).
+The project announces the latest developments and milestones through the website: www.cosmogeorussia.com

 Opportunities